backstage/backstage/plugins/kubernetes-backend/README.md

 ##### clusters

-Used by the `configMultiTenant` `clusterLocatorMethod` to construct Kubernetes clients.
+Used by the `config` `clusterLocatorMethods` to construct Kubernetes clients.

 ###### url